Climate Change Primer

-This climate change primer is intended to give you enough of the global warming science and climate change research that you'll feel comfortable teaching it to or discussing it with your students of any level.
+This climate change primer is intended to give you enough of the global warming science and climate change research that you'll feel comfortable teaching about greenhouse gas pollution or discussing it with your students of any level.
 Solutions and actions are included, too.

 Used with permission